Research and Development Credit

 For all taxable years commencing after December 31, 2022, the credit is 10% of the difference between the actual qualified research and development expenses for the year and the average of the actual expenditures made during the year and the two previous tax years.

-Beginning in tax year 2023, a taxpayer must submit Form K-204 to apply for this credit.
+Beginning tax year 2023, a taxpayer must submit the revised Form K-204 to apply for this credit.

 Transfer of Credit